Days to Expiry — Option Selling Analyzer logo

 Option Selling Analyzer

-IV Rank vs IV Percentile: Which Metric Should You Trust?
+IV Rank vs IV Percentile: Which Is Better for Options Traders?

 Every options trader has faced the same dilemma: you're scanning for trades, you see that implied volatility is "elevated," but what does that actually mean?
 Is it high relative to last month?
 Last year?
 Should you be selling premium or waiting for a better setup?

-Enter IV Rank and IV Percentile—two metrics designed to solve this exact problem.
-Both promise to tell you whether volatility is cheap or expensive, but they do it in fundamentally different ways.
+When comparing IV rank vs IV percentile which is better depends on your trading style and the market regime you're facing.
+These two metrics solve the same problem—telling you whether volatility is cheap or expensive—but they do it in fundamentally different ways.
 Understanding these differences isn't just academic—it can be the difference between a profitable trade and a frustrating loss.

 Let's break down what each metric actually measures, when one outperforms the other, and how to use them in your trading workflow.